 Receive email updates when there are contributions to the guestbook.

-Visitation is Saturday, February 9, from 9-11 a.m. at Weigel Funeral Home.
-A funeral Mass will follow at 11:30 a.m. at St. Catherine of Siena Church St. Maurice Campus in Decatur County with Rev. Stan Pondo officiating.
-Burial will follow in the church cemetery with military graveside rites conducted by the Prell-Bland American Legion Post #271 and the Ripley County V.F.W.
-Post #3183.
-The family requests memorials to St. Louis School or the American Diabetes Association.
+Visitation is Wednesday, September 12th, from 4 - 7 p.m. at the Weigel Funeral Home.
+Funeral services are 10 a.m.
+Thursday, September 13th, at St. Louis Church with Rev. Stan Pondo officiating.
+Burial will follow in the church cemetery with military rites conducted by the Batesville V.F.W.
+Post #3183 and the Prell-Bland American Legion Post #271.
+The family requests memorials to St. Louis School or the Zachary A. Litzinger Memorial Scholarship Fund.

 Obituary published in